stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 # Choosing a Code Editor or IDE #

- My preferred text editor is currently [Visual Studio Code](https://code.visualstudio.com).
+My current text editor is [Visual Studio Code](https://code.visualstudio.com).
 You may prefer [Atom](https://atom.io/), which is a high-quality and customisable editor that has plugins for Go.
 Both of these editors are free.

 # Essential Tools #